jmfilipe/Price_Forecasts___Downloader/README.rst

 Downloader for MIBEL Market Prices and Load/Wind Forecasts
 ==========================================================

 Simple script to download public information provided by the portuguese and spanish TSOs (REN and REE).
+Exports information as a csv file and/or as a pandas DataFrame.
+Takes into account daylight savings time.

 This downloader supports:

 * MIBEL Day-ahead Energy Market Prices [REN.pt]